getsolus/help-center-docs/software/samba/en.md

 In order to support user-managed (as opposed to system-managed) shares, Samba provides the so-called *usershare* functionality, where users can define network shares without touching the traditional Samba configuration file.

-### GUI - configuring shares via nautilus-share
+### GUI - configuring shares via nautilus-share/caja-share

-The default Solus configuration was written with the `nautilus-share` file manager plugin in mind.
+The default Solus configuration was written with the `nautilus-share` (GNOME/Budige) and `caja-share` (MATE) file manager plugin in mind.
 This plugin allows the user to share folders in an easy and convenient way.

-All the user needs to do is to install the `nautilus-share` package from the Software Center and enable the relevant Samba services.
+All the user needs to do is to install either the `nautilus-share` or `caja-extensions` package from the Software Center and enable the relevant Samba services.

 ``` bash
 sudo eopkg install nautilus-share
 sudo systemctl enable --now smb
 ```

-In order for the nautilus-share plugin to be loaded, the user will need to log out of the current desktop session and log back in to a new desktop session, at which point the nautilus-share plugin will be loaded and ready for use.
+In order for the `nautilus-share`/`caja-share` plugin to be loaded, the user will need to log out of the current desktop session and log back in to a new desktop session, at which point the plugin will be ready for use.

+Simply right-clicking a folder will now show an option to share it.

 ### CLI - using the net usershare command